 - The annihilationist, here, is relying on an equivocation between the eternal consequences of the punishment of death (which are never consciously experienced), and eternal conscious punishment.
 The proportionality argument reveals that they, themselves, don’t count unconscious consequences as part of the punishment, though.

 - Edwards, Jonathan.
 The End For Which God Created the World in God’s Passion for His Glory by John Piper.
 Wheaton, IL: Crossway, 1998.
 P.140.

 - It should go without saying that I am speaking of God’s final enemies—or those upon whom He inflicts final judgment or punishment.

 - It may be helpful to note here that such an infinite punishment could never be exhausted for a finite being (whereas it could, for instance, on Christ as an infinite being).
 This allows for various degrees of the severity of the suffering, but not for a reduction in the duration of the suffering.

-Bachelor of Theology, Bethlehem College & Seminary in Minneapolis.
-M.A. in Philosophy, Southwestern Baptist Theological Seminary.
+Bachelor of Theology, Bethlehem College & Seminary in Minneapolis, MN.
+M.A. in Philosophy, Southwestern Baptist Theological Seminary in Fort Worth, TX.